 Stewardship and governance.
 Two important challenges pertaining to the stewardship and planning function are a paucity of meaningful coordination between MOHFW and MOLGRD&C on the provision of urban health services, and the inability of the urban health system—particularly at the primary health level—to keep pace with urbanization.
 These factors contribute to the inadequate numbers and poor quality of public facilities, which along with the high cost of private health facilities, frequently result in the denial of basic health services to the urban poor.
 Some promising steps have been taken in this regard, mostly related to greater consideration of urban health in policy documents, and the creation of coordinating institution structures.
-For instance, the Third Health, Population and Nutrition Sector Development Program (2011-2016) included urban health in its remit, albeit to a limited extent.
-Following on the heels of this study findings, the Fourth Health, Population and Nutrition Sector Development Program (2017-2022) has urban health as an emerging challenge, and coordination on this as a disbursement-linked indicator (DLI).
-One of the priority objectives of the National Health Policy 2011 and the Seventh Five-Year Plan (2015-16 to 2019-20) is specifically to improve urban health services in order to facilitate access to and the effective use of essential health and family planning services by the urban poor and slum residents.
+For instance, one of the priority objectives of the National Health Policy 2011 as well as the Seventh Five-Year Plan (2015-16 to 2019-20) is specifically to improve urban health services.
 Further, to facilitate a shared national vision and common platform for urban health, LGD formulated the National Urban Health Strategy, has been developed by LGD.
-However, this Strategy has yet to be endorsed by MOHFW.
+However, this strategy has yet to be endorsed by MOHFW.

-An inter-ministerial “Urban Health Coordination Committee” was formed under the aegis of MOHFW in 2015, with the Secretary of MOHFW and the Secretary of LGD as Chair and Co-chair, with the aim to strengthen coordination between MOHFW and LGD in order to facilitate the delivery of essential health services in urban areas.
-In 2015, an “Urban Health Working Group” was formed under the oversight of the Committee, with the Additional Secretary, Urban Development Wing, LGD as Chair, and members comprising of representatives from city corporations, MOHFW, NGOs, international donors, and UPHCSDP.
-The challenge of following through with the recommendations from these bodies, however, remains, including on strengthening coordination between the two ministries; articulating the operational plans; designating a point person to provide oversight for the urban health sector, and ensuring that the Working Group has the remit and the authority to help achieve these objectives.
-It is expected that the Fourth Health Sector Program with its DLI on urban coordination will provide the needed impetus.
+While the inter-ministerial “Urban Health Coordination Committee” and the “Urban Health Working Group” were created with the aim to strengthen coordination between MOHFW and LGD in order to facilitate the delivery of essential health services in urban areas, the challenge of following through with the recommendations from these bodies, remains.
+Hopefully, the Fourth Health Sector Program with its DLI on urban coordination will provide the needed impetus.
 Other initiatives are also being explored to strengthen coordination, particularly at the local level, with city mayors taking a leading role in this process are being piloted.
-At the same time, these early experiences highlight the important role that the central government must play in creating a conducive environment for urban governments to be able to effectively manage these initiatives, given their current weak capacity.
+Those experiences highlight the important role that the central government must play in creating a conducive environment for urban governments to be able to effectively manage these initiatives, given their current weak capacity.